 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is a very time-consuming, expensive and uncertain process that takes years to complete.
-Our operations have consumed substantial amounts of cash since inception, and we expect our expenses to increase in connection with our ongoing activities, particularly as we initiate and conduct clinical trials, and seek marketing approval for our current and any future product candidates.
+Our operations have consumed substantial amounts of cash since inception, and we expect our expenses to increase in connection with our ongoing activities, particularly as we initiate and conduct preclinical studies and clinical trials, and seek marketing approval for our current and any future product candidates.
 Even if one or more of the product candidates that we develop is approved for commercial sale, we anticipate incurring significant costs associated with commercializing any approved product candidate.
 Our expenses could increase beyond expectations if we are required by the FDA or other comparable foreign regulatory authorities to perform clinical trials or preclinical studies in addition to those that we currently anticipate.
 Other unanticipated costs may also arise.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to drug sales, marketing, manufacturing and distribution.
 Because the design and outcome of our current and anticipated clinical trials are highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of any product candidate we develop.
-We also expect to incur additional costs associated with operating as a public company.
-Accordingly, it is likely that we will need to obtain substantial additional funding in order to maintain our continuing operations in the future.
+We also expect to continue to incur the costs associated with operating as a public company.
+Accordingly, we will need to obtain substantial additional funding in order to maintain our continuing operations in the future.

-As of March 31, 2023, we had approximately \$91.5 million in cash and cash equivalents and marketable securities.
-Based on our current business plans, we believe that our existing cash and cash equivalents and marketable securities, including the net proceeds from our April 2023 underwritten offering, will be sufficient to fund our development activities and other operations into 2025.
-Our estimate as to how long we expect our existing cash and cash equivalents and marketable securities to be able to continue to fund our operating expenses and capital expenditures requirements is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
+As of March 31, 2024, we had approximately \$71.3 million in cash, cash equivalents and marketable securities.
+Based on our current business plans, we believe that our existing cash, cash equivalents and marketable securities will be sufficient to fund our development activities and other operations into the second half of 2025.
+Our estimate as to how long we expect our existing cash, cash equivalents and marketable securities to be able to continue to fund our operating expenses and capital expenditures requirements is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.